headdawnLight/headdawnLight-readme/README.md

 <h1>Hi there &#128075; Welcome to my GitHub profile &#128522;</h1>

-  <p>I started my software career as a computer programming associate degree student in September 2020.
+  <p>My biggest passion is learning about software and technology.
+I started my software career as a computer programming associate degree student in September 2020.</p>
-I also continue to improve myself as a full-stack web developer candidate with tutorial sets. (freeCodeCamp & w3school etc.)</p>

-  <p>As a full-stack web developer candidate, I develop web projects using up-to-date web technologies and tools.
-I consider design patterns, solid principles, best practices, accessibility and W3C standards when I develop my web projects.</p>
+  <p>With a productive and creative spirit, I develop software projects using up-to-date software technologies and tools.
+I consider design patterns, solid principles, best practices, accessibility and W3C standards.</p>

 <h2>Technologies & Tools &#128736;</h2>